Morton's fork

 A Morton's fork is a type of false dilemma in which contradictory observations lead to the same conclusion.
-Its name dates back to the rationalising of a benevolence by the 15th century English prelate John Morton.
+Its name refers to the rationalising of a benevolence by the 15th century English prelate John Morton.

-The earliest known use of the term dates from the mid-19th century and the only known earlier mention is a claim by Francis Bacon of an extant tradition.
+The term in its broad application dates at least to the mid-19th century, although Francis Bacon noted in 1622 that it was established by that point in specific reference to Morton's original argument.